-We have a range of ways that children conduct their reading practice – individual, group settings and as a whole class.
+We have a range of ways that pupils conduct their reading practice – individual, group settings and as a whole class.
 Individual reading occurs primarily in Early Years each week where every child will read 1:1 with a member of staff.
-Working 1:1 with children regularly allows adults to continually assess reading skills and provide targets.
-Guided reading occurs from summer term in Reception and in Year 1 and gives all children the opportunity to read with their class teacher in a small group.
+Working 1:1 with pupils regularly allows adults to continually assess reading skills and provide targets.
+Guided reading occurs from summer term in Reception and in Year 1 and gives all pupils the opportunity to read with their class teacher in a small group.
 The teacher will use these sessions as an opportunity to be more specific in the reading skills individual children need to develop.
-Where children are not reading at age related expectations, further opportunities to read with a member of staff individually each week are planned for.
+Where pupils are not reading at age related expectations, further opportunities to read with a member of staff individually each week are planned for.

 Shared reading is an ongoing approach to the teaching and development of reading from Year 2-6.
 In shared reading activities, pupils have opportunities to develop a range of reading skills during whole class work, including phonics skills, prediction, summarising, the impact of high quality language, the authors’ intent. comprehension and inference skills.
 Teachers will use class texts during these sessions.
 Pupils also develop skills further through cross curricular opportunities for reading in a range of subjects.

 We have a range of different independent reading scheme books for pupils to choose from.
 Pupils are assessed on their independent reading and move through the book bands.
 Pupils become free readers when they are confident, fluent and can understand the experiences in the reading scheme books,